Keylightgithub/Desktop-AI-Agent/README.md

+goal = \
 '''
+In the selected cell(s) of the sheet, input a 4x4 sample realistic data entry.
+'''

+'''
 How to use:
+1. Install dependencies
 1. Add your Google/Gemini API key to env.py file
-2. Only change the prompt Goal and Operating system in the prompt variable below.
+2. Edit the above prompt "goal" variable to any request.
 3. Keep the window you want to automate as the second window behind the first one ex. google sheets behind VS code editor.

 Description: